kittysocks/kittysocks/README.md

 - I like to visualize in R, mainly using ggplot2, but have dabbled in Tableau.
 - I'm always learning and adapting on how complete a task the most efficiently.

-I'm always open to collaborations, especially when involving data visualization (#tidytuesday!)!
+I'm always open to collaborations!
 - 📫 Email: miragliamolly@gmail.com